 Immunocompromised people may want to test their cat too.

-Pain relief if necessary, your doctor will be able to advise on the best medicaiton.
+- Pain relief if necessary, your doctor will be able to advise on the best medication.

 How can I reduce my risk of getting cat scratch disease from my cat?

-- Consult your doctor if the wound becomes infected, or you develop any of the symptoms described above.
+- Consult your doctor if the wound becomes infected, or you develop any of the symptoms described.

 - Don’t let cats lick your eyes, wounds or chapped skin on your body.

-- Diligent flea control is especially important as fleas are responsible for transmitting the bacteria to cats.
-The majority of the flea’s life cycle is spent in the environment, therefore it is important to treat the environment too.
+- Proper flea control is especially important as fleas are responsible for transmitting the bacteria to cats.